 Have you tried elderberry syrup?
-It’s a natural way to boost the immune system, especially during the cold and flu season.
+It’s a natural way to support the immune system, especially during the cold and flu season.

 We used to buy Dr. Dunner Sambu Guard to keep on hand for when the kids were fighting something.
 It costs about $15/bottle through most sources, but I was able to find it at $9/bottle on Amazon, through Vitacost with a minimum order requirement.